- There were around 9,400 new cases of pancreatic cancer in the UK in 2013, that’s 26 cases diagnosed every day.

-- Pancreatic cancer is the tenth most common cancer in the UK.
+- Pancreatic cancer is the 10th most common cancer in the UK (2013).

 - In Europe, around 104,000 new cases of pancreatic cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is eighth lowest in Europe for males and 20th highest for females.